-3. Liberty as conversation
+3. Liberty understood as conversation

-This question was answered in the 20th century by 'quite simply, a great man', (to use an expression of Geoffrey Elton quoted by Himmelfarb): Winston Churchill.
+This understanding of liberty as conversation was epitomised by Winston Churchill.
 As I argue in Part IV, I don't think that the main issue that led Churchill to oppose Communism and Nazism was in the first place a matter of ideological doctrine (an ugly expression, as Churchill said).
 He did not draw upon a systematic rival ideology against Communism and Nazism.
 What shocked Churchill was precisely the revolutionary ambition of both Nazism and Communism to reorganise social life from above, imposing on existing ways of life a deductive plan based on a total ideology (or a scheme of perfection, as Anthony Quinton and Michael Oakeshott put it).
-In Corporal Hitler, in the former socialist Mussolini, and in the communist ideologues Lenin and Stalin, Churchill saw the coarse fanaticism of those who wanted to demolish all barriers to the unfettered exercise of their will: barriers of Constitutional Government, of Judaeo-Christian religion, of gentlemanship, of civil, political and economic liberties, of private property, of the family, and other decentralised civil institutions.
+In Corporal Hitler, in the former socialist Mussolini, and in the communist ideologues Lenin and Stalin, Churchill saw the coarse fanaticism of those who wanted to demolish all barriers to the unfettered exercise of their will.